agsb/jelly/documents/CircuitLayout.md

 One oscilator circuit gives a primary clock pulses (less than 1.6 MHz);

+### Decoder

+One latch 74HC273, U1, takes D0-D7 from data bus, gives Q0-Q7 as A0-A7 into U4,  /OE is GND, CS is CS1, CLR is CL1;

+Two binary counter 74HC193, U2 and U3, takes clock pulses, gives Q0-Q4 as A0-A4 into U5, U6 and U7, CLR is CLR2 and CLR3;  _At Q5 its resets to 0_;

+One eeproms AT28C16, U4, takes Q0-Q7 as A0-A7 from U1, gives D0-D3 as A5-A8 into U5, U6 and U7. lines A8-A10 and D4-D7 are not used.

+This circuit is used to translate the code byte to opcode and could decoder till 255 opcodes and 255 microcode steps.

 ### Interpreter

-One latch 74HC273, U5, takes D0-D7 from data bus, gives Q0-Q4 as A5-A8 into U1 and U2, Q5-Q7 not used, /OE is GND, CS is CS5, CLR is CL5;

-One binary counter 74HC393, U9, takes clock pulses, gives Q0-Q4 as A0-A4 into U1 and U2. _At Q5 its resets to 0_;

-Three eeproms AT28C16, U1, U2 and U3, shares A0-A10, takes Q0-Q4 as A5-A8 from U5, takes Q0-Q4 as A0-A4 from U9.
-U1 gives Q0-Q7 as C0-C7, U2 gives Q0-Q7 as C8-C15, to internal bus, amd U3 gives as C16-C23 as D0-D7 to U6, to device bus.
+Three eeproms AT28C16, U5, U6 and U7, shares A0-A10, takes D0-D4 as A5-A8 from U4, takes Q0-Q4 as A0-A4 from U2 and U3.
+U5 gives D0-D7 as C0-C7, U6 gives D0-D7 as C8-C15, to internal bus, and U7 gives as C16-C23 as D0-D7 to U11.

-They are used together for opcode and microcode lookup, address A0-A4 are used for 32 steps micro-code, A5-A8 for define op-code, and A9-A10 for select pages of codes for modes.
+They are used together for opcode and microcode lookup, address A0-A4 are used for 32 steps micro-code, A5-A8 for define 16 op-code, and A9-A10 for select 4 pages of codes for modes.

-### Lookups
+### Math Lookups

-One latch 74HC273, U7, takes D0-D7 from data bus, gives Q0-Q7 as A0-A7 into U3, /OE is OE7, CS is CS7, CLR is CL7;
+One latch 74HC273, U8, takes D0-D7 from data bus, gives Q0-Q7 as A0-A7 into U9, /OE is OE8, CS is CS8, CLR is CL8;

-One latch 74HC754, U8, takes Q0-Q7 from U3, giving Q0-Q7 as D0-D7 to data bus, /OE is OE8, CS is CS8;

-One eeprom At28C16, U4, takes M0-M2 from U2 as A8-A10, takes Q0-Q7 from U7 into A0-A7, gives Q0-Q7 as D0-D7 into U8;
+One eeprom At28C16, U9, takes M0-M2 from U2 as A8-A10, takes Q0-Q7 from U7 into A0-A7, takes QX-QX from UX into A8-A10, gives Q0-Q7 as D0-D7 into U10;

-It is used to translate the code byte to opcode and to lookup table for math functions.

-### Control Devices

-One latch 74HC574, U6, takes Q0-Q7 as D0-D7 from U3, gives Q0-Q7 as C16-C24 to device bus, /OE is /OE6, CS is CS5;
+One latch 74HC754, U10, takes Q0-Q7 from U9, giving Q0-Q7 as D0-D7 to data bus, /OE is OE10, CS is CS10;

-One bi-direcional switch, U10, 74HC245, uses D0-D7 as A0-A7 from data bus, uses B0-B7 as D0-D7 to device bus, /OE is /OE10, DIR is DIR10.

-### Zero Detector

-Uses Two quad dual OR gate, U12 and U13.
-U12 takes Q0-Q7 from U7 as A1B1-A4B4, gives Y1-Y4 as A1B1-A2B2 to U13; U13
-takes Y1-Y4 from U12 ad A1B1-A2B2, gives Y1-Y2 into A3B3, gives Y3 as ZERO line to Jelly circuit.
-Not using A4-B4/Y4;

-### Toggle Page

-The circuit for toggle modes uses one 74HC74, dual D-Flip-Flop, for toggle lines _mode_ and _move_.
-The line _mode_ is connect to A10 into U3, and line _move_ define the direction, forward and backwards of tape movement.

-The opcodes and microcode stored into U1 and U2 could be mapped into pages using address A9-A10.
-Only two modes, common and loop, are used.

-The clock line for each switch is controled by the Loop Logic Circuit;

-### Logic tables

-The page lookup is done with lines M0-M2 for U3, the table maps unary math functions and decode page for U1 and U2.
+It is used to lookup table for math functions.

 | page | M0-A8 | M1-A9 | M2-A10 | action |
 | ---- | ----- | ----- | ------ | ----- |